stroparo/ds-js/README.md

 Read on:

-## DRYSL (DRY Scripting Library) plugin i.e. automated setup
+## DRYSL - DRY Scripting Library plugin i.e. automated setup

-The DRYSL (DRY Scripting Library) plugin feature will clone, install, chmod the scripts and have that directory in the PATH, all of these done automatically!
+The DRYSL - DRY Scripting Library plugin feature will clone, install, chmod the scripts and have that directory in the PATH, all of these done automatically!

-If you still do not have DRYSL (DRY Scripting Library) installed in your environment, follow the instructions at http://stroparo.github.io/ds/
+If you still do not have DRYSL - DRY Scripting Library installed in your environment, follow the instructions at http://stroparo.github.io/ds/

-Then with a new terminal emulator opened after having just installed DRYSL (DRY Scripting Library), just run:
+Then with a new terminal emulator opened after having just installed DRYSL - DRY Scripting Library, just run:

 ```dsplug ds-js```